 Harriet Beecher Stowe, Author of Uncle Tom’s Cabin

-Among her siblings were the prominent minister Henry Ward Beecher, and educator Catharine Beecher.
-Harriet showed an early talent for writing and in her early twenties had a steadily paying profession, contributing articles to numerous publications.
+Among Harriet’s siblings were the prominent minister Henry Ward Beecher, and educator Catharine Beecher.
+She showed an early talent for writing and in her early twenties had a steadily paying profession, contributing articles to numerous publications.

 Upbringing and early years